Angelique Cabral: Career

 She had guest roles on several television shows, including Devious Maids, Two and a Half Men, The Mentalist, Happy Endings, Mad Love, Melrose Place, Bad Judge, State of Affairs, Grey's Anatomy and Criminal Minds.
 In 2015, she landed the role of Colleen Brandon-Ortega on CBS' sitcom Life in Pieces.
 The series chronicles the lives of three generations of the Short family as they go about their daily lives in Los Angeles County.
 The show was canceled by CBS after four seasons on May 10, 2019.
 In 2016, Cabral was cast as Becca Winograd Diaz in Amazon's animated original series Undone.

 Personal life

 Her father has Mexican and Native American ancestry and her mother has English and French ancestry.
-Her mother is cousins with actress Edie McClurg.
+Her mother is a cousin of actress Edie McClurg.
 She has a half brother, Erin.
+Cabral grew up in Carmel Valley, California and attended All Saints' Day School and Santa Catalina School.

 On July 20, 2013, Cabral married marketing director Jason Osborn.
 The couple has two children, a daughter, Adelaide and a son, Alden.